rec/jacktrip/documentation/git/setting-up.md

     little clipboard on the right to copy the URL of your fork of JackTrip to your clipboard.

-5. Now open a terminal and navigate to the directory in which you want to create the project.
+5. Now open a command line and navigate to the directory in which you want to create the project.

-6. Type `git clone ` ending with a space and then paste the github URL and press return.
+6. Type `git clone ` ending with a space, then paste the github URL from the clipboard - then press return to clone the fork.

 7. This creates a directory called `jacktrip` in the current directory.
     You'll do all your work here.

-8. Now type `cd jacktrip` and enter that directory.
+8. Now run `cd jacktrip` to enter that directory.

-9.

-Next, you need to create a directory on your local disk to work from.

-2. This document pretends your Github user name is `wombat` - whenever you see `wombat`, replace it with your actual user name.
+9. There is a script named `documentation/add-git-remotes.sh` that  adds git remotes for other people who are also working on JackTrip:

+       # Depending on your authentication type (see section B), either

+       documentation/git/add-remotes.sh ssh

+       # or

+       documentation/git/add-remotes.sh https